In some instances, you may be able to get a discount on your council tax bill.

 - a nurse studying under Project 2000 arrangements

-- a foreign language assistant registered at the Central Bureau for Educational Visits and Exchange and appointed at a school or other educational establishment
+- a foreign language assistant registered at the Central Bureau for Education Visits and Exchange.
+You'll need to be appointed at a school or other education setting

 A student nurse is someone who is:

-- on a course which would (if successfully completed) lead to them becoming a registered nurse, midwife or health visitor
+- on a course which would (if passed) lead to them becoming a registered nurse, midwife or health visitor

 You’ll need to let us have a student certificate confirming your course before we can award the discount.
 You can ask for a certificate at your college or university.
 Please scan your certificate and upload it with our evidence attachment form.